RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 ---
-Title: RedisJSON in Active-Active databases
+Title: Store JSON in Active-Active databases
 linkTitle: Active-Active databases
-description: RedisJSON support and conflict resolution rules for Active-Active databases.
+description: JSON support and conflict resolution rules for Active-Active databases.
 weight: 50
 alwaysopen: false
 categories: ["Modules"]
 ---

-RedisJSON v2.2 adds support for RedisJSON in [Active-Active Redis Enterprise databases]({{<relref "/rs/databases/active-active">}}).
+RedisJSON v2.2 adds support for JSON in [Active-Active Redis Enterprise databases]({{<relref "/rs/databases/active-active">}}).

 The design is based on [A Conflict-Free Replicated JSON Datatype](https://arxiv.org/abs/1608.03960) by Kleppmann and Beresford, but the implementation includes some changes.
 Several [conflict resolution rule](#conflict-resolution-rules) examples were adapted from this paper as well.

 ## Command differences

-Some RedisJSON commands work differently for Active-Active databases.
+Some JSON commands work differently for Active-Active databases.

 ### `JSON.CLEAR`